MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 ###### Detection of inactive sites

-An SLM policy on being executed detects sites that have been inactive for a specified period of time.
+An SLM policy when run detects sites that have been inactive for a specified period of time.

 > [!NOTE]
 > The value for the "specified period of time" is defined by the SharePoint administrator when creating a policy.
 Based on this threshold value, inactive sites are detected and an email notification to the site owner is triggered.